 - 2 teaspoons vanilla extract

 - In a small bowl, cover the raisins with hot water.
-Set them aside to soak while you assemble the rest of the recipe.
+Set them aside to soak.

-- Drain the raisins, squeezing out any excess water with your hands, and stir them in.
+- Drain the raisins, squeezing out any excess water with your hands.

 - Divide the batter among the wells of the prepared pan.
 They will be very full.

-- Bake the muffins for 25 to 28 minutes, until they're nicely domed and a cake tester inserted in the center of one of the inner muffins comes out clean.
+- Bake the muffins for about 25 minutes, until they're nicely domed and a cake tester inserted in the center of one of the inner muffins comes out clean.